top of page

 For years, some have promoted the idea that Silicon Valley executives keep their own children away from the very technology they create.
 The myth usually points to one example, the Waldorf School of the Peninsula in California, a private school with about 300 students that limits screen use.
 Headlines often highlight that “tech leaders send their kids to tech free schools,” feeding the idea that if they don’t trust technology, why should we?
 (1)

-It’s a powerful narrative, but it’s not true.
+It’s a powerful narrative, but is it true?
 Last year reporter Damien Leloup published and article titled.
 “No, tech bosses don't ban their kids from using screens” (2) He also found that, “The vast majority of tech executives choose the region's well funded public high schools, where screens are very much authorized.

 When you look past the myths, you’ll see that tech executives parent much like the rest of us.
 They don’t ban technology altogether.
 Instead, they set rules and boundaries: